-Councillor Call for Action Referral Form 7.46
+Councillor Call for Action Referral Form 7.48

 Name of Scrutiny Committee

 Date given to the Monitoring Officer

 Name of Councillor making CCfA Councillor

 Councillor's Electoral Division

 Councillor's Address

 Councillor's Telephone

 Councillor's E-mail

 SUBJECT of CCfA

 Details Please briefly explain what the issue is and how it affects either all or part of your electoral area, or how it affects someone who lives or works in your electoral division.

 Action taken to date Please explain what steps you or others have taken, and with whom, to try to resolve the issue (please tick the actions you or others have taken to date) or add additional actions.
-Informal discussions with partner representatives Referral to other "scrutiny" bodies such as Community Health Councils or internal audit committee Formal discussions with Officers and councillors
+Informal discussions with partner representatives Referral to other "scrutiny" bodies such as Community Health Councils or internal audit committee Formal discussions with Officers and councillors Formal letters to the Cabinet members Asking questions at Full Council Submitting a motion to Full Council Organising public meetings

-Expected Outcome Please describe the outcome you hope to gain via this referral.
-Papers attached Please list documents attached which should evidence the impact of the issue, the steps taken and any responses received.
-3. 4.
+Other Action ons (Please Specif fy).

+Expected Outcome

+Please describe the

+outcome you hope to

+gain via this referral.

+gain via tino referral.

+Papers attached 1.

+Please list 2.

+documents attached 3.

+which should 1.

+evidence the impact 5.

+of the issue, the 3 .

+steps taken and any

+responses received.

 Administration only.
+1

-Date received by Monitoring Officer
+Date received by

+Monitoring Officer

-Date CCfA accepted by Monitoring Officer
+Date CCfA accepte by

+Monitoring Officer

-Date of Next Scrutiny Committee Meeting
+Date of Next Scr ıtiny

+Committee Meeting -

+Nata a fan Oassa a'llan